gaidardzhiev/slug/readme.md

 where \( H \) is the hypothetical halting oracle, \( D \) is the diagonal function, \( \top \) denotes true, and \( \bot \) denotes false.

-This expresses that \( D \) loops if the halting oracle predicts it halts, and halts otherwise — a contradiction proving no universal halting oracle exists.
+This expresses that \( D \) loops if the halting oracle predicts it halts, and halts otherwise — a contradiction proving no universal halting oracle exists.-->

 ## Proof of Turing Completeness